ricca509/F/README.md

     outside: '#outside'
 }
 ```
-Shortcut name on the right, jQuery selector on the left.
+The key is the hortcut name, the value is the jQuery CSS selector.
 You'll be able to access the elements with `this.UI.name`

 #### The `events` object
 The declarative event binding is achieved by using the `events` object: